The legal costs of buying a house

 Additional legal work is required to handle deeds of covenant, which are often necessary for leasehold properties.
 This involves reviewing the lease terms, obtaining necessary consents from the landlord or freeholder, and ensuring compliance with lease conditions.

-We found a wide range of prices for this, and some were very high.
+We found a wide range of prices, some of which were very high.
 We think this is because the cost is difficult to estimate as the work required varies greatly by freeholder.

 A Deed of Variation is needed if there are changes to the lease terms and requires extra legal work.
 Conveyancers must draft the deed, negotiate terms with the freeholder, and ensure the variations are legally binding and properly recorded.

-Again, there’s a wide variety of prices for this one as the cost is difficult for conveyancers to estimate before they’ve seen the lease.
+Again, this one has a wide variety of prices as the cost is difficult for conveyancers to estimate before they’ve seen the lease.

 Purchasing a property through a limited company involves extra legal steps and documentation.

-Conveyancers need to verify the company's legal standing, ensure compliance with corporate regulations, and handle additional paperwork related to company ownership and financing.
+Conveyancers must verify the company's legal standing, ensure compliance with corporate regulations, and handle additional company ownership and financing paperwork.

 🕵️ Hidden Fees

-In our research we came across a few sneaky additional fees which should probably be included in the base legal fees.
+In our research, we came across a few sneaky additional fees, which we think should be included in the base legal fees.
 If you are quoted a price with legal fees that seems too good to be true, keep an eye out for these hidden additional fees!

 Additional Legal Fee